openstack/manila/doc/source/contributor/development-environment-devstack.rst

 * If running behind apache, the manila-api logs will be in ``/var/log/httpd/manila_api.log`` (Red Hat) or in ``/var/log/apache2/manila_api.log`` (Debian).

+* Manila UI will now be available through OpenStack Horizon; look for the Shares tab under Project > Share.

 .. _more-customization: